VMFS Recovery™

 Part 2: What Actually is a Virtual Hard Disk?

-Put simply, a virtual hard disk (abbreviated as VHD) is a computer storage drive you cannot touch physically (if it is not a physical drive where the VHD is saved).
+Put simply, a Virtual Disk (abbreviated as VHD) is a computer storage drive you cannot touch physically (if it is not a physical drive where the VHD is saved).
 A VHD functions like a typical hard disk drive (HDD) or solid-state drive (SSD), but you can’t just remove it or tamper with it physically.
 Notwithstanding, VHDs can be tampered with – the features and properties can be changed.

 Virtual hard disks are used with a virtual machine; so to say, every virtual machine is linked to a virtual hard drive where the virtual machine’s files and important configuration data are stored.
 VHDs can be formatted with any file system, depending on the purpose.
 Also, you can install and run operating systems through virtual disks – this shows that a VHD is the same as a physical drive.